HopkinsIDD/COVID19_Test/README.md

-# COVID19_Minimal
+# COVID19_Test
-A minimal repository that contains everything needed to run the COVIDScenarioPipeline on fake data
+A repository of test data for the COVIDScenarioPipeline

 See the wiki for details on getting started.